The .50 cent Loopback Plug Test. The Ultimate Test for T1 issues.

 - 3. Tie pin 1 to pin 4.

 - 4. Tie pin 2 to pin 5.

 - 1. Insert into the Verizon smart jack.

 - 6. Repeat 4 & 5 if unsure.
-This is step is most important!
+This step is most important!

 - 3. Run the test for 20 minutes.

-If they detect errors "when looping your equipment" The equipment in the case is not a flaky $3000 router, nor is it a carrier provided channel bank.
+If they detect errors "when looping your equipment", the equipment in this case is not a flaky $3000 router, nor is it a Carrier provided channel bank.
 It is in fact a 100% dependable, simple .50 cent loop back plug.
-If the carrier blames your equipment, explain the only thing past the Verizon owned smart jack is the above device.
+If the Carrier blames your equipment, explain the only thing past the Verizon owned smart jack is the above device.
 Then ask them when they will be coming out!